When Is This Used?

 What Will X-Rays Show?

-You should be aware that when implants are used to replace lower teeth, a nerve that runs through the jawbone can sometimes be injured when the bone is being drilled or the implant is being placed.
+You should be aware that when implants are used to replace lower teeth, a nerve that runs through the jawbone sometimes can be injured when the bone is being drilled or the implant is being placed.
 This can cause numbness or tingling.
 If this happens, it usually involves the lower part of the lip and chin or one side of the tongue.
 The numbness can be temporary, until the nerve heals, or it can be permanent.
 However, it is not common for the nerve to be injured.
 X-rays and computed tomography (CT) scans can help your dentist to see where the nerve is located and minimize the possibility of injuring the nerve.

 In the upper jaw, there is a risk of drilling through the jawbone into one of your sinuses (located above your upper teeth) or nasal cavity, which could cause an infection.
 To avoid this, special X-rays are taken before your surgery to help your surgeon to determine where your nerves and sinuses are located.